jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

    * - answer_value_text
      - The text label of the answer choice for checkboxes, dropdown, and multiple choice problems.
 The value entered by the student for text input and math expression input problems.

+       For checkboxes and multiple choice problems, answer choices selected by at least one student after October 2013, but not selected since early March 2014, do not include the answer_value_text.
+The value_id is available for these problems.

    * - correct
      - TRUE if this answer value is correct, or FALSE if this answer value is incorrect.
    * - count
      - The number of times that students entered or selected this answer as their most recent submission for the problem or problem variant.

-For problems with the number of attempts set to a value greater than 1, this means that each student contributes a maximum of 1 to this count, even if the same answer is provided in multiple attempts.
+       The count reflects the entire problem history.
+If you change a problem after it is released, it might not be possible for you to determine which answers were given before and after you made the change.

    * - course_id
      - The identifier for the course run.
    * - created